CGIGroup/polymer-codelab/README.md

 #### Clone the Codelab app

-Execute this command to install the app:
+Switch to your favorite source directory and execute this command to install the app:

+    cd ....Git
     git clone https://github.com/CGIGroup/polymer-codelab.git

+TODO version confict resolution

 #### Start the app

 Now we can start the Codelab app:

     cd polymer-codelab
-    polymer serve
+    polymer serve --open

-Open it in your browser:  [http://127.0.0.1:8080](http://127.0.0.1:8080) (your Polymer server might be running on a different port)